 Live pre-clearance invoicing to help reduce the VAT Gap

 The Bulgarian National Revenue Agency has opened a public consultation on the implementation of e-invoicing.
 Any implementation date is unlikely to be before 2023.
-This follows the successes in Italy, Hungary and plans for Poland and France in 2023.
+This follows the successes in Italy, Hungary and plans for Poland and France in 2023 to 2026.

 Currently, Bulgaria permits e-invoicing by agreement between customers and suppliers only.

 Bulgaria is likely to follow the pre-clearance model, obliging taxpayers to submit draft sales invoices to the tax authorities for live validation and acceptance.
 Only then can a valid VAT invoice be passed to the customer.
 The outcome of the consultation and proposed scheme are expected to be published before the end of 2021.
 In addition to e-invoices, Bulgaria is likely to introduce certified VAT cash registers for secure online reporting of retail transactions to the tax office on a real-time basis.

 The ongoing EU VAT in the Digital Age proposals includes a strand around harmonised transaction-based reporting across the member states.
 This originated from the 2020 Tax Package measures for a fairer and more efficient EU tax regime.

 Check VAT Calc’s global live VAT invoice transaction and e-invoice reporting tracker to see where else real-time submissions of invoices is being implemented.
 Our VAT Calculator tax engine can provide instant global VAT or GST calculations for your e-invoicing or real-time reporting obligations.